devinkr/js-array-methods/readme.md

   console.log(instructorGreeting)
 })
 ```

-> Note that this is functionally no different than the above code snippet, only here we are defining an anonymous function and passing it in instead of defining one externally and referencing it as an argument.
+> Note that this is functionally no different than the above code snippet, only
+> here we are defining an anonymous function and passing it in instead of
+> defining one externally and referencing it as an argument.

-We could rewrite this to use ES6 arrow functions as well...
+We could rewrite this to use ES6 arrow functions as well:

 ```js
 wdiInstructors.forEach((instructor) => {